frederic-perez/AmE-dictionary/data/dictionary.md

 __syndicate__ _n_ :pencil2: _The national gambling syndicate._
 __syndicated__ _adj_ :two::hammer:
 __syndrome__ _n_
+__synecdoche__ _n_ Synecdoche is when a part of something is used to refer to a whole.
+Example: The commander had an army of 10,000 swords.
+(The people holding the swords were there, too.)
 __synesthesia__ _n_
 __synod__ _n_ :pencil2:
 __synoptic__ _adj_ :four::hammer: _Synoptic representations of wind._